bchao1/Fun-with-MNIST/README.md

                 nn.Sigmoid()
                 )
 ```
-Some models are just simple fully-connected layers.
+Some models (eg. autoencoders) are just simple fully-connected layers.
 I did not replicate all settings in the orignal papers since it is more important to capture the overall concept.
 ***
 ***
 ### Deep autoencoders